6 habits for healthier living

 - Commit to meatless Mondays.
 A meatless Monday is a great way to explore healthy plant-based proteins, like tofu, tempeh and legumes (think kidney beans, soy beans and chickpeas).

 - Meal prep.
-Deciding what to eat and making time to cook is half the challenge, right?
+Deciding what to eat and making time to cook may be half the challenge.
 Choose one day each week to get your shopping and meal prep done.
 You can make lots of things ahead of time, like roasted veggies, pasta noodles and chopped produce.
-That way, when it’s time to eat, you’ve got your ingredients cooked, cut and ready to dish up.
+That way, when it's time to eat, you've got your ingredients cooked, cut and ready to dish up.

 You may be reading all this great advice, but only seeing dollar signs.
 Here's advice on how to eat healthy on a budget too.
 A healthy diet doesn't have to break the bank.